Local Government Long-Term Capital Borrowing

 Once the capital project (or a major phase of the project) is completed, a local government can convert its temporary borrowing into long-term debenture debt through a regional district security issuing bylaw.
 This security issuing bylaw provides regional joint and several liability, and provides greater assurance against default, reducing the risk associated with the debentures.

-This security issuing is undertaken through the Municipal Finance Authority, which pools all local government long-term debt and sells it through the bond markets.
+Security issuing is undertaken through the Municipal Finance Authority, which pools all local government long-term debt and sells it through the bond markets.

 Liability Servicing Costs